Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ### Hints

 The Markdown TOC feature is disabled by Joplin default.
-To use the Markdown TOC, you should enable the extension manually:
+To use the Markdown TOC, you should make sure you've enabled the extension:

 1. Go to `Tools` > `Options` > `Markdown`
 2. Checked `Enable table of contents extension (wysiwyg:no)`